genenetwork/gn-docs/blog/2021/proteome/Wang_WIlliams_Rat_Brain_Proteome_For_Blog.md

-The QTL peak is a \"non-recombinant\" plateau that extends from 35.5 to 45 Mb---confirming visually what we had already determined from the --logP values.
+The QTL peak is a \"non-recombinant\" plateau that extends from 35.5 to 45 Mb---confirming visually what we had already determined from the -logP values.
 The blue blocks along the top are gene \"models\" and the lighter blue dots are the linkage values at different SNP locations.
 You can zoom to a map with specific start- and end-coordinates.